 The fuel injectors, on your 4.2L Ford F150 (E150, E250) can fail in one of several ways:

-- The fuel injector shorts out or becomes ‘open’ internally.
+- The fuel injector suffers an internal short-circuit or open-circuit problem.
 When this happens, fuel injector stops injecting fuel.

 - The fuel injector becomes clogged and doesn't atomize the fuel correctly.

 OK, as you're already aware, the upper intake manifold plenum has to be removed to access the fuel injectors.
-Although I don't include any R & R (remove and replace) info, I do have a few suggestions for you before you start.
-You can read them here: Precautions When Removing the Upper Intake Plenum.
+Although I don't include any R and R (remove and replace) info, I do have a few suggestions for you before you start.
+You can read them here: Precautions When Removing The Upper Intake Plenum.